chulminy/AE_ENVE_GEOE_121/doc/matlab_grader/README.md

 ## Submitting/Fixing Solutions
 * Once you confirm that there is no syntax error, click the "Submit" button on the end of the page to check if your code is correct or not using pre-designed tests.
-* You can submit your solution as many times as you would like until all tests get passed for your assignment (**not for quizzes**)
+* You can submit your solution as many times as you would like until all tests get passed for your homework (**not for quizzes**).
 * Although you pass all tests, you can fix your solutions (Click "Improve This Solution").
+* You can also view your past solutions to a problem (Click "My Solutions").

 |||
 |:--------|:-----------|
 |![Submission](img/Submission.png)|

-* If you do not pass the tests, click the "Fix This Solution" button to get your solution fixed.
+* If you do not pass the tests, click the "Fix This Solution" button to correct your solution.

 |||
 |:--------|:-----------|